AdaptiveIntelligenceCircle/.github-/DECLARATION_OF_AIC_AUTONOMY.md

 ## Closing Words

 > “No one owns the flame — we only keep it burning.”
-> — Tri ND, Founder of AIC Core Protocol
+> — Nguyen Duc Tri, Founder of AIC Core Protocol

 **Signed digitally:**
-`Author: Tri ND`
+`Author: Nguyen Duc Tri`
 `Hash: [replace with commit SHA256 when published]`